|Richard Condon, Special Commissioner of Investigation|

 At Stuyvesant High School, where two of my daughters were accepted, the Chinese parents and whistleblower parent Mary Lok did their research and found more than $330,000 missing from the Parent's Association.
 Leonie Haimson's close friend and ally Paola De Kock (who now works for the NYC DOE) slandered Mary Lok at a meeting, threw her off of her Chinese Parent Committee, and I flew to her side.
 We called SCI and filed a complaint.
 Then we went to see Public Advocate Scott Stringer, who put us in touch with his Attorney, Jimmy Yan.
 Jimmy promised to look into the missing money and the removal of Mary, and I have kept his message to me on my cell phone ever since.
 OSI, and SCI did nothing, then hired Paola for her excellent stamina at fighting "for wrong-doing", not against it.
 Mary's daughter and my daughter were harmed by the NYC DOE in retaliation.
 Scott Stringer and Jimmy Yan were never heard from again.

 Christine Rubino (now "Dorto"), an excellent, caring teacher at PS 203, was one of many staff at the school who were horrified that David Santore, a teacher at the school, was inviting boys to visit him at home and use his pool.
 He bought them new underwear.
 David retaliated against Christine after she, in a moment of frustration, said to her "closed" circle of friends on facebook that she hated her students and would like to take them to the beach - a few days after a student at another DOE school, drowned.
 This was a stupid thing to say, and a few days later she took it down, and forgot about it.
 Unfortunately, David wanted Christine to be removed from the school because she was very popular and a favorite of the Principal, and she knew that he was taking boys home with him after the after school program, and allowing them to use his swimming pool, buying them new underwear, etc..
 Her removal, he thought, would make his afterschool fun easier.
 He was removed after Christine's 3020-a (I was there as a member of the public, watching Christine's lawyer Bryan Glass, and heard David Senatore testify against Christine) in March 2012.
+She was terminated, but re-instated on Appeal.

 David Sanatore called me at home several weeks after Christine's termination at her 3020-a, and asked me to help him find a boy he was very worried about.
 He told me he was very concerned about this boy and wanted my help as a parent advocate.
 He was not the boy's parent, whom I spoke to and who was very angry at David Sanatore.
 I called SCI and reported the call and told the investigator, Mr. Jeffrey Anderson, everything that I knew.